mamirmugal/rateLimiter/technicalDesignDocument.md

 - Sliding log algorithm functionality (Bonus)
 - Override functionality (Bonus)

-## 6. Deployment Considerations
+## 7. Deployment Considerations

 - Redis connection string should be configurable via environment variables
 - Consider using Redis cluster for high-availability setups
 - Implement proper logging for monitoring and debugging
 - Use TypeScript compilation as part of the build process

-## 7. Future Enhancements
+## 8. Future Enhancements

 - Redis connection errors: Fail open (allow requests) and log errors
-- Presist rate limit in database
+- Persist rate limit in database
 - Dynamic rate limit adjustments based on server load
 - User-specific rate limits
 - Adding more validation to config manager
+- Improving test run time

-## 8. Conclusion
+## 9. Conclusion

 This technical design provides a robust framework for implementing rate limiting in an Express.js application.
 It offers flexibility through configuration options, efficiency through Redis usage, and extensibility through the bonus features of sliding log algorithm and temporary overrides.